Jasaur Kheri

-Jasaur Kheri is a large village located, near Bahadurgarh city in Jhajjar District of Indian state of Haryana.
+Jasaur Kheri is a large village located near Bahadurgarh city in the Jhajjar District of the Indian state of Haryana.
 It is located on Asaudha - Kharkhoda road.
 It is about 15 km from nearest city Bahadurgarh and about 36 km from Jhajjar town, the district headquarter.

-The village is famous for its ancient Mata Chandraghanta (Chorasi Ghanto wali) Devi temple.
-Every year villagers organise a big 'Jagrata' on the eve of Ashtami in Navaratras, followed by Bhandara in morning.
-On side of temple there is Harshringi lake, Whose water is considered very holy and used for bathing gods and goddesses in temple.
-Harshringi devi mandir is named after Harshringi('Har' means Shri Krishan and 'Shringi' is the name of a famous saint).
-There is a hospital and water treatment plant established by Government of Haryana to cater health needs of people.
-Village also has its own stadium and akhara, where boys work on their physique and improve wrestling skills.
-In the past, village used to be known as village of wrestlers.
-Most of the people living here, work in government departments located in Delhi.
-It is 40 km from National Capital New Delhi and can be reached by both train or road.
-Village is developing at good pace.

-Majority of people in this village is Jat of Tehlan (in Jasaur) and Deswal (in Kheri) Gotra.

-Pradeep Deswal, a well known student leader in Haryana is also from this village.
-Pradeep holds a PhD in Law from MDU, Rohtak and has also contested the 2019 Lok Sabha elections.

 Atomic Research Centre

 Government of India has established a Global Centre for Nuclear Energy Partnership in the village in about 400 acre of land.
-This is the 6th Research and Development unit under the aegis of Department of atomic Energy.
-In future this centre will get direct connectivity to New Delhi Airport and will play pivotal role in Atomic Energy Research and Development.
+This is the 6th research and development unit under the aegis of the Department of Atomic Energy.
+In the future this centre will have direct connectivity to New Delhi Airport and will play a pivotal role in atomic energy research and development.

+Local attractions

+The village is notable for its ancient Mata Chandraghanta (Chorasi Ghanto wali) Devi temple.
+On side of temple there is Harshringi lake.
+There is a hospital and water treatment plant established by the Government of Haryana.
+It is 40 km from the national capital New Delhi and can be reached by both train or road.

+Transport

 Expressways

-The 6 lane Western Peripheral Expressway passes through Jasaur Kheri village.
+The six-lane Western Peripheral Expressway passes through Jasaur Kheri village.
 Western Peripheral Expressway is also known as Kundli-Manesar-Palwal Expressway.
 The starting point of Delhi–Amritsar–Katra Expressway is also in Jasaur Kheri village.
 The Detailed Project Report (DPR) of 20 km Link Expressway from Jasaur Kheri to Rohini, Delhi is under process.

-After the completion of Link Expressway from Jasaur Kheri to Rohini, Delhi, Jasaur Kheri will become 1st and only village in the country with connectivity of three expressways.